 A good place to find this training is through university extension programs — the continuing and professional education arm of a university — that can help people get more specific education.
 Extension specializes in courses and certificate programs for working professionals and those looking to start or advance their career.

-UC Davis Extension, for instance, offers areas of study from the health sciences to the arts and humanities, brewing, business and management, and planning and sustainability.
-(Read “6 UC Davis Extension Programs That Boost Careers” for more ideas.)
+UC Davis Continuing and Professional Education, for instance, offers areas of study from the health sciences to brewing, business and management, and planning and sustainability.
+(Read “6 UC Davis Continuing and Professional Education Programs That Boost Careers” for more ideas.)
 And, the UC Davis program is able to help with information technology training.

-One benefit to taking UC Davis Extension’s courses is the convenience.
+One benefit to taking UC Davis Continuing and Professional Education’s courses is the convenience.
 In most cases, there’s no application or admissions process.
 You simply sign up for the course you want, pay with a credit card and begin on the course’s start date.

 Web development and data science pay well

-UC Davis Extension offers certificates and training in two flourishing sectors worth considering: web development, and data science and analysis.
+UC Davis Continuing and Professional Education offers certificates and training in two flourishing sectors worth considering: web development, and data science and analysis.

 As businesses increasingly engage with their clients and customers online, the demand for skilled web-development professionals is steadily growing.
 This includes job titles like web developer, website designer and web app developer.